Michael R. Lyu: Professional contributions

-Lyu initiated the first International Symposium on Software Reliability Engineering (ISSRE) in 1990 and has served as Program Chair for ISSRE'96, Program co-Chair for WWW'10, General Chair for ISSRE'01, and General co-Chair for PRDC'05.
-He has also served on the editorial boards of several journals, including IEEE Transactions on Reliability, IEEE Transactions on Knowledge and Data Engineering, IEEE Transactions on Services Computing, and ACM Transactions on Software Engineering Methodology (TOSEM).
+Lyu initiated the first International Symposium on Software Reliability Engineering (ISSRE) in 1990 and has been program chair for ISSRE'96, program co-chair for WWW'10, general chair for ISSRE'01, and general co-chair for PRDC'05.
+He has been on the editorial boards of several journals, including IEEE Transactions on Reliability, IEEE Transactions on Knowledge and Data Engineering, IEEE Transactions on Services Computing, and ACM Transactions on Software Engineering Methodology (TOSEM).
 Lyu is also on the Steering Committees of the International Workshop on Cloud Intelligence / AIOps (AIOps'25) co-located with ICSE'25 and was also for '23, ASPLOS '24, and MLSys'22.